 The Whipple procedure, also called a pancreaticoduodenectomy, is a surgery that removes parts of the pancreas, small intestine and gallbladder to treat pancreatic cancer.
-At Moffitt Cancer Center, it can be performed as a traditional procedure, in which a single, large incision is made, or as a minimally invasive procedure, in which robotic technology is used to complete the surgery through a series of small incisions.
-Robotic technology offers many benefits to patients who require the Whipple procedure.
-Compared with traditional open surgery, robotic surgery typically leads to faster healing and recovery time, less scarring and decreased pain.
+At Moffitt Cancer Center, it can be performed either as a traditional procedure or as a minimally invasive, robotic-assisted procedure.

 In cases where the robotic Whipple procedure is recommended, Moffitt uses the da Vinci® Surgical System, which includes many innovative features that allow for smaller, more precise movements during surgery.
 These features include: